What is Myopia?

 For myopia control, a very low-dose concentration of just 0.01% atropine is used.
 Extensive clinical trials on children have shown little to no side effects or adverse reactions at this dosage.

-0.01% atropine is considered safe for long-term use in children for myopia control, and is an approach that has also been advocated by paediatric ophthalmologists.
+0.01% atropine is considered safe for long-term use in children for myopia control, and is a treatment approach that has also been advocated by paediatric ophthalmologists.

-Our optometrist co-manage with an ophthalmologist this treatment for your child, and the eye drops are prepared and dispensed.
+Our optometrist will co-manage this treatment for your child with an ophthalmologist, and the eye drops are prepared and dispensed accordingly.

 Glasses are generally a less effective form of myopia control compared to the other options described above.
-However, for children who are less tolerant to contact lenses or atropine eye drops, or prefer to wear glasses, there are glasses lens designs which may still help.
+However, for children who are less tolerant to contact lenses or atropine eye drops, or prefer to wear glasses, there are spectacles lens designs which may still help with treatment.

 We can prescribe multifocal or bifocal glasses that incorporate your child's distance vision correction with an additional reading power in the same lens.
 The reading power is designed to reduce their eyes' focusing (accommodation) demands when doing concentrated near tasks such as reading, homework, study and computer use, and help to relax their eyes' focusing muscles.